The Argory

 Inside, original wallpapers, period furnishings and personal effects have survived largely unchanged since the early 1900s.
 Highlights include:

-• The barrel organ – visitors can hear the remaining three barrels being played during guided tours.
+• The barrel organ – three surviving barrels are played during guided tours.

 • The Doomer cabinet – a 17th‑century Dutch piece that once featured in the Rijksmuseum.

-The stable yard, laundry yard and coach house are also open, offering a glimpse of 19th‑century estate operations.
+• Stable yard, laundry yard and coach house – open to the public, showing 19th‑century estate operations.

 Gardens & Outdoor Spaces